deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Xiù obliged, and, on a whim, whispered something for Allison alone to hear. *“Wǒ ài nǐ.”*

 Allison stretched like a sleepy kitten.
-“Mmm...
-I dunno what that meant, but it sounded good.”
+“Mmm...I dunno what that meant, but it sounded good.”

 Xiù smiled.
 “It was,” she promised.
 ___